Bia3/teleport/rfd/xxxx-gcp-server-discovery.md

         # Use default values
 ```

-custom role for discovery service
+Permissions required for the Discovery Service:

 ```yaml
 title: teleport_vm_discovery